Switch (app)

-Switch used to be a mobile-only job-matching app that connects candidates directly to hiring managers.
-Candidates upload their resumes and connect their social and professional media profiles, but remain anonymous while searching.
-Users receive a daily set of job recommendations that fit their backgrounds and salary criteria, and swipe right to apply.
+Switch was a mobile-only job-matching app that connected candidates directly to hiring managers.
+Candidates could upload their resumes and connect their social and professional media profiles, but remain anonymous while searching.
+Users received a daily set of job recommendations that fit their backgrounds and salary criteria, and swipe right to apply.
 Employers post many jobs on Switch directly, which eliminates the need for third-party job boards and recruiters, and connects job seekers to hiring managers.
 Switch reveals a candidate’s identity to one employer at a time, only after the candidate matches with that employer.
 When candidates and employers match, they can chat within the app.
 Switch is available for iOS, with an Android version in development.

 History

 Founding

 Yarden Tadmor founded Switch in New York City in January 2014.
 For the first 10 months, Tadmor funded the company himself.
 By December 2014, Switch had raised $1.4 million in funding from venture capitals firms Metamorphic Ventures, SG VC, BAM and Rhodium.
 Tadmor's inspiration for Switch came after being frustrated by his experience both as a job seeker, and also as a supervisor hiring at numerous technology startup companies.

 Tadmor has said of Switch, “We operate on the five-second resume principle, which is usually the amount of time a recruiter spends on a resume.
 They scan through the typical data points and move on.”

 Switch was designed for passive job seekers to browse openings discreetly and connect quickly.
 Originally, Switch served only the New York metro area technology sector while in early beta, but Tadmor always intended to expand into national coverage.
 Soon, the company started including all major metropolitan markets across the U.S. In May 2015, Switch announced it would start sourcing tech and media jobs from all the job boards available online.
 Later in 2015, Switch began to post jobs in smaller urban areas.
 The company also expanded industries and jobs to include restaurant staff, retail sales, healthcare, nursing and education.

 Tadmor subsequently founded Livekick, a one-on-one private fitness and yoga instruction company, based in New York.